Who we are

 Bandwidth takes precautions including administrative, technical, and physical measures to help safeguard against the accidental or unlawful destruction, loss, alteration and unauthorized disclosure of, or access to, the personal data we process or use.
 Please note, though, that no provider can guarantee security, especially when providing services that rely on the public internet or during transmission through the interconnected landscape of telecommunications.
 You are solely responsible for protecting your account password(s), limiting access to your devices, and signing out of websites after your sessions.
 You are responsible for any activity conducted using your credentials or passwords.
 If you believe your password to any of our websites or systems have been compromised, please notify us immediately at [email protected].

-For your convenience, hyperlinks may be posted on our websites that links to other websites (“third-party sites”).
+For your convenience, hyperlinks may be posted on our websites that link to other websites (“third-party sites”).
 We are not responsible for the privacy practices of any third-party sites or of any companies that we do not own or control.
 This Privacy Notice does not apply to third-party sites.
 Third-party sites may collect information in addition to that which we collect on our websites.
 We do not endorse any of these third-party sites, the services or products described or offered on such third-party sites, or any of the content contained on the third-party sites.
 We encourage you to read the privacy notice of each third-party site that you visit to understand how the information that is collected about you is used and protected.

 Our websites, products, and services are not directed to children (under the age of 13 in the United States or under the age of 16 in the EEA) and we do not knowingly collect online personal data directly from children.
 If you are a parent or guardian of a minor child and believe that the child has disclosed online personal data to us, please contact us at [email protected].

 Changes to this Privacy Notice